 Shabbat B’Yachad – This program occurs periodically throughout the year.
 Please check our website for dates.

-A special Shabbat program for families in addition to the CBS Shabbat service, with two service options and an optional Shabbat Dinner beginning at 6:00 PM followed by services.
+A special Shabbat program for families in addition to the CBS Shabbat service, with two service options and an optional Shabbat Dinner either prior to or following services.
 One service is geared towards families with children birth through 1st Grade and the other for 2nd – 6th Grade families, co-lead by our CBS Youth and our Clergy.